 BuddyPress · BuddyBoss · Location and maps

 Your members have locations but no map.
-This plugin puts them on one.

 Members attach a place to any activity update, set a location on their profile, and appear as pins on the members directory map.
 Visitors search by address and radius to find members and groups nearby.